ubaid-codes/basic-html-practise/README.md

 # basic-html-practise
-This is my first repository.
+This is my first GIT Repository.
+Author - Ubaid Ullah